opencontainers/distribution-spec/spec.md

 ```

 The `<location>` is a pullable manifest URL.
-The Docker-Content-Digest header returns the canonical digest of the uploaded blob, and MUST be equal to the client provided digest.
+The Docker-Content-Digest header returns the digest of the uploaded blob, and MUST be equal to the client provided digest.
 Clients MAY ignore the value but if it is used, the client SHOULD verify the value against the uploaded blob data.

 An attempt to pull a nonexistent repository MUST return response code `404 Not Found`.